Government statement on the Saville Inquiry

 Members can respond or question the minister for a limited period following a statement.

 Image: Parliamentary copyright

-More news on: Parliament, government and politics, Devolution, Crime, civil law, justice and rights, Defence, Parliament, House of Lords, Lords news, Northern Ireland, Parliamentary business, Armed forces, Death, Northern Ireland Assembly
+More news on: Parliament, government and politics, Devolution, Crime, civil law, justice and rights, Defence, Parliament, House of Lords news, Lords news, Northern Ireland, Parliamentary business, Armed forces, Death, Northern Ireland Assembly